-LAP Policy SEA Objecti ve Comments 1 BIO 2 HEA 3 WAT 4 WAT 5 WAT 6 CLI 7 HER 8 LAN 9 SOIL Including reference to secondary, cumulative, synergistic, short, medium, long-term, permanent, temporary, positive and negative effects and scale (local / regional / national) respecting the building line of the existing urban environment and, where appropriate, building up to the edge of the curtilage, providing for linked trips to the remainder of the centre and contributing towards improving the environmental quality of the centre.
+LAP Policy SEA Objecti ve Comments 1 BIO 2 HEA 3 WAT 4 WAT 5 WAT 6 CLI 7 HER 8 LAN 9 SOIL Including reference to secondary, cumulative, synergistic, short, medium, long-term, permanent, temporary, positive and negative effects and scale (local / regional / national) environmental quality of the centre.
 Positively reflects the town's historic fabric and significant townscape value; Provides suitable car parking capacity, in accordance with the Kilkenny Draft Development Plan car parking standards, which caters for the immediate and anticipated future demands of the development.
 R3: The County Retail Strategy sets out the role and function of Callan within the retail hierarchy providing guidance on the distribution of new floorspace.
 The Retail Strategy defines Callan as a Tier 1 Level 2 Sub County Town.
 The distribution of new floorspace should be linked to Callan's role in the retail hierarchy for the County and should be appropriate in scale and character to the hierarchical role of the centre.
-0 ✓ 0 0 0 0 0 0 0 (2) Policy seeks to improve retail offer of the town.
+0 √ 0 0 0 0 0 0 0 (2) Policy seeks to improve retail offer of the town.
 TC1: Traffic calming and car parking provision will be sought in town centre locations particularly, West St. / Green St / Bridge St / Mill Street.
 A reconfiguration of existing car parking provision will be sought on Green Street where there is an identified benefit for road safety and reduction in visual impact on surrounding townscape.
 0 √ 0 0 0 0 0 √ 0 (2) Traffic calming and improved car parking in the town should improve the traffic situation and lead to increased road safety and image of the town.
-RES1: In line with the Development and settlement strategy, it is a √/X 0 ?
+RES1: In line with the Development and settlement strategy, it is a specific objective of the Local Area Plan to consolidate settlement within the town boundary and apply the sequential approach to the development of housing land. √/X 0 ?
 0 ? ? ?
 0 ?
-(1) (9) Policy restricts development to that
+(1) (9) Policy restricts development to that within the development boundary, thus preventing sprawl outside the town and resultant negative impacts on natural habitats and species.
+However, cumulative loss of greenfield sites is also likely to occur.
+(3) (5) New development will be dependent on the improvement of the current water supply and wastewater treatment.
+(6) Impact dependent on location of new residential development and whether this is within floodplain.